 Standard attachments on org and ref models

 There are a number of different attachments that can be linked to an Org and Ref model item and used as documentation.
-In order to add an attachment or a link open the Documentation tab in the right panel for the selected item and then click on Add documentation.
+In order to add an attachment or a link open the Documentation/ In-app help tab in the right panel for the selected item and then click on Add documentation.
 You can also right-click on a node and add documentation from the context menu.

 The standard attachments are: